-CoreBone has developed a highly bioactive, strong bone graft material.
+CoreBone has developed a highly bioactive, strong, and resorbable bone graft material.
 The patented technology embeds bioactive minerals (e.g., silicium) into the skeleton of corals during their growth process to accelerate healing and provide better connectivity.
 It offers the same bonelike qualities as organic material (human/animal derived) without the associated risks.

 Founded: December 2011

-Today, implants are used more and more in dental, orthopedic, and spine procedures.
+Today, implants are used more and more in dental and orthopedics.
 In many cases, bone is insufficient, and bone grafts stimulate the growth of new bone to support and anchor the implant.
-Most bone graft materials in the market are derived from human and animal bone and carry the risk of disease and rejection.
+Most bone graft materials in the market are derived from human and animal bone and carry the risk of disease and rejection. *Furthermore, bovine-derived products hardly remodel due to the heat treatment that is essential to reduce viral risks.
 Synthetic materials, a fast-growing segment, lack strength.

 Bone grafts from human and animal origin are in decline due to their associated risks.
 The synthetic bioactive product share is growing as the market seeks alternatives.
-The global market for orthopedic bone graft substitutes is expected to reach $3.4 billion and the global dental bone graft market $1 billion (reportlinker.com) by 2017.
+The global market for orthopedic bone graft substitutes is expected to reach $3.4 billion by 2022 (Allied Market Research).
+According to Transparency Market Research, the global dental membrane and bone graft substitutes market is expected to reach $922.6 million by 2024.

 Endoscopic ultrasound fine needle biopsy